Do You Pay Taxes On IUL Withdrawals?

 One straightforward approach is to avoid making withdrawals if possible.
 Instead, consider taking loans against the policy’s cash value, which are generally not subject to taxes.
 By doing this, you can maintain the tax-advantaged status of your policy’s growth.

-See also Can You Make Money From An IUL?
+See also Can You Pull Money Out Of A IUL Account?

 Monitoring Premium Payments